This article has been updated from a previous version.

 How to get this car insurance discount: Similar to how you save with combined car and home insurance, insuring multiple vehicles under the same policy can also get you a discount of anywhere from 5% to 15% off your premium.

 12. Car renewal discount

-How to get this car insurance discount: If you stay with your same insurance company for a certain number of years and don’t have an at-fault accident during that time, you could be eligible for a discount of 5% to 20% when it comes time for your policy to renew.
+How to get this car insurance discount: If you stay with your same insurance company for a certain number of years and don’t have an at-fault collision during that time, you could be eligible for a discount of 5% to 20% when it comes time for your policy to renew.